sbormann/ioBroker.iqontrol/README.md

 To edit the role and the states of a device, click on the pencil behind the device.
 You will find a short description of the roles and the used states below:

 ### Modifying Datapoint Configuration
-You can modify the configuration of datapoints via the wrench-icon behind a datapoint in the objects-tab of iobroker.
+You can modify the configuration of datapoints via the wrench-icon behind a datapoint in the device-configuration dialog or in objects-tab of iobroker.
 Here you can:
 * Set Readonly-Flag
-* Set Invert-Flat
+* Set Invert-Flag
 * Set a datapoint id, where target values are written to (if you have different data points for the actual and the target value)
 * Modify unit of datapoint
 * Modify type of datapoint